tyq1024/RLx2/README.md

 # RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch

-This repository is based on the open-source [TD3](https://github.com/sfujim/TD3) and torch version of [RigL](https://github.com/nollied/rigl-torch) codebase.
+This repository is the official inplementation of RLx2.
+The DST Scheduler is inplemented based on an open-source PyTorch version of [RigL](https://github.com/nollied/rigl-torch) codebase.
+We implement the RL algorithms based on the official codebase of [TD3](https://github.com/sfujim/TD3) and an open-source PyTorch implementation of [SAC](https://github.com/denisyarats/pytorch_sac).

 We use MuJoCo 2.0.0 for our experiments.

 ## Overview
 ```